 Generally, the concept of character education is ready to be implemented in the field.
 Of course, this is not a problem as long as there are no obstacles encountered in the educational process.
 However, it would be nice if the prospective user knew the theoretical basis that underlies the birth of the concept to be used so that the development dynamics of the expected behaviour can be understood and implemented following the framework [6].
 There are three important components in character education: moral knowing, moral feelings, and moral action/moral behaviour.
 These three basic components are a continuous unit in the moral development of children.
 Thus, studying children's moral development will also be useful as a knowledge base for carrying out character education.
-Based on the belief that morals greatly contribute to the process of character education, this paper will provide an overview of the stages of moral development in individuals, according to Kohlberg, so that by referring to the phasing theory of moral development, it will be able to provide support in actualising character education according to the conditions of students.
+Based on the belief that morals greatly contribute to the process of character education, this paper will provide an overview of the stages of moral development, it will be able to provide support in actualising character education according to the conditions of students.